-Like most other public universities, Binghamton University receives just a fraction -- approximately 16 percent -- of its revenue directly from the state.
+Like most other public universities, Binghamton University receives just a fraction — approximately 16 percent — of its revenue directly from the state.
 Federal dollars are sometimes allocated to a specified project or infrastructure needs.
 Tuition, which has failed to keep pace with inflation over the past decade accounts for a small percentage of University revenue.

-For example, a $100,000 scholarship gift might be awarded to deserving students at $5,000 per year -- meaning the scholarship fund will be depleted in 20 years.
+For example, a $100,000 scholarship gift might be awarded to deserving students at $5,000 per year — meaning the scholarship fund will be depleted in 20 years.
 But if that $100,000 were used to establish an endowment, the gift would be invested and a portion of the earnings used to award scholarships.
 Another portion would be used to increase the principal and offset investment costs.

-Alumni participation is important because:
+Binghamton's alumni participation rate is 6.2 percent.
+Alumni giving participation is important because:

 - It builds pride in the University and enhances the value of a Binghamton degree.